pmeleney/programs_Python/README.md

 # usefulPythonPrograms

-This is a repository of programs and calcuations I've written for various tasks that I think others might find useful.
+This is a repository of python programs I've written for various tasks that I think others might find useful.

 ##### INDEX:
 ***NOAA_Webscraper*** - Downloads weather forecasts from the NOAA website.